abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 performance of your application.
 We are highlighting some hints how to maximize it.

-Using efficient operations: Some arithmetic operations are more costly than others.
-For example, multiplication is typically faster than division, and integer operations are usually faster than floating-point operations, especially with double-precision.
+Use efficient operations: Some arithmetic operations are costlier than others.
+For example, multiplication is typically faster than division, and integer operations are usually faster than floating-point operations, especially with double precision.

-Minimizing low-throughput instructions: This might involve trading precision for speed when it does not affect the final result.
+Minimize low-throughput instructions: This might involve trading precision for speed when it does not affect the final result.
 For instance, consider using single-precision arithmetic instead of double-precision.

 Leverage intrinsic functions: Intrinsic functions are pre-defined functions available in HIP that can often be executed faster than equivalent arithmetic operations (subject to some input or accuracy restrictions).
 They can help optimize performance by replacing more complex arithmetic operations.

-Optimizing memory access: The efficiency of memory access can impact the speed of arithmetic operations.
+Optimize memory access: The memory access efficiency can impact the speed of arithmetic operations.
 See: :ref:`device memory access`.

 .. _control flow instructions:
 Control flow instructions
 ---------------------------

-Flow control instructions (``if``, ``else``, ``for``, ``do``, ``while``, ``break``, ``continue``, ``switch``) can impact instruction throughput by causing threads within a warp to diverge and follow different execution paths.
-To optimize performance, control conditions should be written to minimize divergent warps.
-For example, when the control condition depends on (``threadIdx`` / ``warpSize``), no warp diverges.
-The compiler may optimize loops or short if or switch blocks using branch predication, preventing warp divergence.
-With branch predication, instructions associated with a false predicate are scheduled but not executed, avoiding unnecessary operations.
+Control flow instructions (``if``, ``else``, ``for``, ``do``, ``while``, ``break``, ``continue``, ``switch``) can impact instruction throughput by causing threads within a warp to diverge and follow different execution paths.
+To optimize performance, write control conditions to minimize divergent warps.
+For example, when the control condition depends on ``threadIdx`` or ``warpSize``, warp doesn't diverge.
+The compiler might optimize loops, short ifs, or switch blocks using branch predication, which prevents warp divergence.
+With branch predication, instructions associated with a false predicate are scheduled but not executed, which avoids unnecessary operations.

 Avoiding divergent warps
 ..........................................................